Darcy Graham can prove small is dangerous for Scotland and Townsend

 Scotland winger Darcy Graham has vowed to be at his mesmerising best in a bid to cause their Pool rivals a whole lot of bother.

-The 22-year-old man had not made his international debut this time last year, but five tries in seven games since then – including two at against England in the Six Nations – earned his place in the Scots’ 31 for the showpiece event.
+The 22-year-old man had not made his international debut this time last year, but five tries in seven games since then – including two at against England in the – earned his place in the Scots’ 31 for the showpiece event.

 Such is his explosive form off the mark in attack that many pundits believe he will start ahead of Tommy Seymour in the Pool A opener with in Yokohama City Sunday.